svddevelop/SAPZPFAF1/README.md

 ![Street item choice then city](2street_edit_city.JPG)

 -----
-DAdi realisation for two interfaces ZIF_SUM and ZIF_MUL.
+BAdi realisation for two interfaces ZIF_SUM and ZIF_MUL.

 By the name of interface call the interface-specific function for sum or for mul.